Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: The magnetized solar wind and the Parker spiral

 while

 In] other words, the magnetic field and stellar wind rotate like a solid body out to the critical point $r_{\rm A}$ where the radial flow speed is equal to the 'radial' Alfv{\'e}n speed.
 Beyond this point the field is pulled along the wind into a spiral, the {\em Parker spiral}, as the flow becomes nearly radial far from the star''.
 Figure~\ref{fig:AMFSpiral} shows this spiral and also two MHD simulations of stellar winds (discussed in Sect.~\ref{section:4_1}).
-Note that whereas $B_r$ decreases as $\sim 1/r^2$, $B_\phi$ decreases as $\sim 1/r$. \activity{Compare the radial dependence of the magnetic fields in this solar wind model with the values listed in Table~\ref{tab:fran2}.
-Also: use these dependences to demonstrate that the plasma $\beta$ tends to a constant value far from the Sun.}\activity{At what distance from the Sun does the above solar-wind model have $|B_r| = |B_\phi|$ for typical values of the slow and fast solar wind?
-What are typical values for $B_\phi/B_r$ at 1\,AU, 5\,AU ({\em cf.} Fig.~\ref{fig:gf9.5}), and at the ice giants? }
+Note that whereas $B_r$ decreases as $\sim 1/r^2$, $B_\phi$ decreases as $\sim 1/r$. \activity{{\em Show:} At what distance from the Sun does the solar-wind model discussed in Sect.~\ref{sec:parker-spiral} have $|B_r| = |B_\phi|$ for typical values of the slow and fast solar wind?
+What are typical values for $B_\phi/B_r$ at 1\,AU, 5\,AU ({\em cf.} Fig.~\ref{fig:gf9.5}), and at the ice giants? }\activity{{\em Show:} Compare the relative radial dependence of the magnetic fields in the solar wind model of Sect.~\ref{sec:parker-spiral} with the values listed in Table~\ref{tab:fran2}.
+Also: use these scalings to demonstrate that the plasma $\beta$ tends to a constant value far from the Sun.
+You may assume the temperature of the solar wind to be essentially constant compared to the changes in distance and density.}